History, despite its wrenching pain,

 I’m very grateful that friends and clients have been asking me about my next post; it’s true, I’m a month overdue!
 It’s become fall, and right now many of us and our loved ones are dealing with acute experiences of grief and anxiety that accompany of decades of sexual trauma in a patriarchal society.
 While I am working on a longer, more theoretical piece of political reflections on abuse, trauma, and assault, I wanted to focus here on another important aspect of struggle and healing: dreams.

-As we continue to face the indescribable nightmares of daily life, in particular for incarcerated people, black people, brown people, immigrants, queer, trans*, and gender-non-conforming people, people living under colonialism…we can’t help but have other types of dream as well.
+As we continue to face the indescribable nightmares of daily life, we can’t help but have other types of dream as well.
 Capitalist society forces us to live in a day to day reality that is an inversion of what we need to thrive.
 The way our society is currently organized takes the best aspects of humanity—intelligence, collectivity, creativity, empathy, ingenuity, relationship to plants and animals–and turns them against us.
 Our creativity is used to create machines that exploit us, our ingenuity to make systems that destroy the environment and our bodies, our collective reliance on others to create dependence and alienation.

 Dreams, however reveal that which is inverted under the restraints of capitalism.
 We can’t help but to dream truth, our desires, our fears, and our selves.
 Sometimes in dreams, we see ourselves overcoming a difficult situation.
 Other times we connect with those we have lost.
 Still other dreams seem to be an amalgamation of images, memories, pieces of songs.
 But what all dreams have in common is that our subconscious takes the all the material it has access to and brings it into relation.
 Dreams are always an effort to reconnect what has been disconnected, to make sense of our history and future, even when we wake up confused.
 And dreams always deal in what is hidden in our waking life, the parts of ourselves and the universe that are kept at bay by work, illness, alienation, and poverty.